Q-Interline technology. Statistics illustration

 In this section of technology, we will explain the basic elements of statistics and how they affect the terminology surrounding an analytical method and validation of such.

 Statistics is basically mathematics applied to various scenarios to aid a precise interpretation of numbers that are not easy to interpret.
-Statistics deals with the probabilities and uncertainties and is a useful way in which to become certain of the uncertainties and the sources of these.
+Statistics deals with the probabilities and uncertainties and is a useful way to become certain of the uncertainties and the sources of these.
 If the statistics are well understood an analytical method and its associated performance can be well described and confusion and conflicts can be avoided.

 Elementary probability